matt1432/nixos-configs/README.md

 what i want to do:
 - learn flakes
-- add auto-rotate widget in eww control center
+- add auto-rotate widget in ags control center
+- add toggle of popups window

 # Docs